ucl-codec/ucl-codec.github.io/content/home.md

     <td align="center"><h4><img src='/images/CODEC.jpg'/> </h4></td>
  </tr>
  <tr>
     <td align="center">Thank you for visiting our website!
-The CODEC team is based at the UCL Centre for Medical Image Computing and is led by Neil Oxtoby.
+The CODEC team is based at the UCL Centre for Medical Image Computing and is led by Neil Oxtoby, in close collaboration with Prof Zuzana Walker (UCL Psychiatry + NHS).
-Our research focuses on developing and applying computer science approaches to determining the progression of degenerative neurological diseases.</td>
+Our research focusses on developing and applying computer science approaches to determining the progression of degenerative neurological diseases in real-world / routinely collected data.</td>
  </tr>
 </table>
 <br>